Energy savings tips

 - Prepare cold meals or put your grill to work.

 - Microwaves use less than half the power of a conventional oven.
 Consider using your microwave to cook or reheat your dinner during peak hours.

 - Keep windows, blinds and draperies closed to keep the heat out.

 - Turn off unnecessary lights.

-For every two degrees that you lower your thermostat during the winter, you save approximately 10 percent on the operating cost of your heater.
+For every two degrees that you lower your thermostat during the winter, you save about 10% on the operating cost of your heater.

 No matter what the season, you'll save money by saving energy.

 - Wrap your water heater with a water heater blanket to keep heated water warm.